Using Brouwer's fixed point theorem: Piercing multiple intervals

+Let $\HH_0$ be the hypergraph with vertex set $[d]\times [t{+}1]$ and with edges being all possible types of $d$-holes; for example, the hole in the picture yields the edge $\{(1,2),(2,4),(3,4)\}$.
+So $\HH_0$ is a complete $d$-partite $d$-uniform hypergraph.
+By saying that a $J\in\FF$ escapes through an edge $H$ of~$\HH_0$, we mean that $J$ escapes through the $d$-hole (uniquely) corresponding to~$H$.

-Next, we define weights on the edges of $\HH_0$; these weights depend on the set~$T$ (and also on $\FF$ but this is considered fixed).
-The weight of an edge $H$ is
+Next, we define weights on the edges of~$\HH_0$; these weights depend on the set~$T$ (and also on $\FF$, but this is considered fixed).
+The weight of an edge $H\in\HH_0$ is

-Here $\dist(J,T)=\max_i\{\dist(J_i,T_i)\}$ and $\dist(J_i,T_i)$ is the distance of the $i$th component of $J$ to the closest point of $T_i$.
-Thus, $q_H$ can be interpreted as the slimmest margin by which a $d$-interval $J$ escaping through $H$ avoids being trapped.
-If no members of $\FF$ escape through~$H$, we define $q_H$ as~0.
-Note that this is the only case where $q_H=0$; otherwise, if anything escapes, it does so by a positive margin, since we are dealing with closed intervals.
+Here $\dist(J,T):=\min_{1\le i\le d}\{\dist(J_i,T_i)\}$ and $\dist(J_i,T_i)$ is the distance of the $i$th component of~$J$ to the closest point of~$T_i$.
+Thus $q_H$ can be interpreted as the largest margin by which some $d$-interval from $\FF$ escapes through~$H$.
+If no members of~$\FF$ escape through~$H$, we define $q_H$ as~0.
+Note that this is the only case where $q_H=0$.
+Otherwise, if anything escapes, it does so by a positive margin, since we are dealing with closed intervals.

-From the edge weights, we derive weights of vertices: the weight $w_v$ of a vertex $v=(i,j)$ is the sum of the weights of the edges of $\HH_0$ containing~$v$.
-These weights, too, are functions of~$T$; to emphasize this, we can write $w_v=w_v(T)$.
+From the edge weights, we derive weights of vertices: The weight $w_v$ of a vertex $v=(i,j)$ is the sum of the weights of the edges of~$\HH_0$ containing~$v$.
+These weights, too, are functions of~$T$; to emphasize this, we write $w_v=w_v(T)$.

 \begin{Lemma} For any $d\geq 1$, $t\geq 1$, and any $\FF$, there is a choice of\ \,$T$ such that all the vertex weights $w_v(T)$, $v\in [d]\times[t{+}1]$, coincide. \end{Lemma}